rzc0d3r/BitdefenderGen/wiki/MBCI-Inferface.md

 ![](../img/main_menu.png)

-1. Settings
-2. Do it, damn it!
-3. Exit

 * **Settings** - this is under the startup settings menu
 * **Do it, damn it!** - launches the program
 * **Exit** - obviously closes the program